hassan-ak/bootcamp2021c18/step04_graph_databases/step45a_neptune_cypher_gql/step00_neptune_lambda/README.md

 1. Create new folder using `mkdir step00_neptune_lambda`
 2. Navigate to newly created folder using `cd step00_neptune_lambda`
 3. Create cdk app using `cdk init --language typescript`
+4. run `npm run watch` to auto transpile the code
-4. Update "./lib/step00_neptune_lambda-stack.ts" to define virtual private cloud which created subnet IPv4 addresses for our net-working.
+5. Update "./lib/step00_neptune_lambda-stack.ts" to define virtual private cloud which created subnet IPv4 addresses for our net-working.

    ```js
    import { aws_ec2 as ec2 } from 'aws-cdk-lib';